 the expansion factors, which are set on the same basis of the expansion constant and used to reflect the relative investment costs in each TO region of circuits at different transmission voltages and types, are fixed for the duration price control.
 These factors are reviewed at the beginning of a price control period and will take account of the same factors considered in the review of the expansion constant.

-the locational security factor, which reflects the transmission security provided under the NETS Security and Quality of Supply Standard, is fixed for the duration of the price control period and reviewed at the beginning of a price control period.
+.

 the Transmission Demand Residual Charging Bands which are used in setting Transmission Demand Residual Tariffs are fixed for the duration of the Onshore Transmission Owner price control period and reviewed at the beginning of a price control period